Scleroderma: Causes, Symptoms, and Natural Support Strategies

 Using mitochondrial support nutrients such as CoQ10, alpha lipoic acid, D-Ribose, Acetyl-L-Carnitine, magnesium, B vitamins and creatine may also be very helpful.

 An important support strategy for scleroderma is to heal and repair your gut.
 Leaky gut syndrome, or intestinal hyperpermeability, is a condition in which the tight junctions in the gut lining become too large and abnormally permeable.
 Undigested food particles and toxins can pass through these holes in the intestinal wall and into the bloodstream.
 This causes the immune system to overreact and results in chronic inflammation, food sensitivities, and may lead to autoimmune conditions.

 Reducing stress on the gut with liquid nutrition and fasting can be very effective for repairing leaky gut.
 Digesting, processing, and assimilating solid foods creates significant stress on the digestive system, irritates the gut lining, and leads to inflammatory processes.
 With fasting and liquid nutrition, our bodies can conserve the energy used in digestion and use this energy for healing and detoxification.

 Using liquid nutrition also stimulates the digestive process and increases nutrient absorption.
-A great option for liquid nutrition is a shake with Gut Healing Protein.
-Gut Healing Protein provides high-quality hypoallergenic amino acids and powerful antioxidants to support gut function and improve detoxification.
+A great option for liquid nutrition is a shake with a good quality cleansing protein powder that provides high-quality hypoallergenic amino acids and powerful antioxidants to support gut function and improve detoxification.

-Another fantastic supplement to soothe an irritated gut lining and reduce inflammation in the gut is Gut Repair.
-Gut repair contains the amino acid l-glutamine, along with aloe vera, arabinogalactan, and licorice.
+Another fantastic combination to soothe an irritated gut lining and reduce inflammation include the amino acid l-glutamine, along with aloe vera, arabinogalactan, and licorice.
 This powerful combination helps to support gut and immune function and to reduce inflammation in the gut.